tuirevii/tuirevii/README.md

-# :wave: Hi, I'm Tuire – a Junior Software Developer from Tampere
+# :wave: Hi, I'm Tuire – a UI/UX Oriented Junior Software Developer from Tampere
 It's nice to have you here!
 I work as a Junior Software Developer at Digia Plc.
 My main duties are related to frontend development of webstores based on Magento / Adobe Commerce.
 I also study Computer Science at the Univerity of Tampere alongside my work.
 My focus is on human-technology interaction, and I'm really interested in UI & UX design. ❤️

 Please do not hesitate to contact me for more information! 🙂